Tom Dwan

-Thomas Dwan Jr. (born 1986) is an American professional poker player who played online in the highest-stakes No-Limit Texas hold 'em and Pot-Limit Omaha games, primarily on Full Tilt Poker under the screen name "durrrr".
+Thomas Dwan Jr. (born July 30, 1986) is an American professional poker player who played online in the highest-stakes No-Limit Texas hold 'em and Pot-Limit Omaha games, primarily on Full Tilt Poker under the screen name "durrrr".
 Dwan has won prize money in live poker tournaments and has appeared on NBC's National Heads-Up Poker Championship, the fourth, fifth, sixth, and seventh seasons of Poker After Dark, the third, fourth, and fifth seasons of Full Tilt Poker's Million Dollar Cash Game, and the fifth, sixth, eighth and ninth seasons of GSN's High Stakes Poker.

 Early life

-Tom Dwan was born on July 30, 1986 in Edison, New Jersey.
-In season 5, week 7 of NBC’s Poker After Dark, Dwan revealed that he worked for McDonalds prior to playing poker full time.
-He attended Engineering class in Boston University before dropping out after the first year to pursue playing poker full-time.
+Tom Dwan was born on July 30, 1986, in Edison, New Jersey.
+In season 5, week 7 of NBC's Poker After Dark, Dwan revealed that he worked for McDonald's prior to playing poker full-time.
+He attended Boston University before dropping out after the first year to pursue playing poker full-time.